 Homeowners may look to remortgage for a variety of reasons.
-To remortgage onto a better rate, to fund any potential home improvements, to consolidate debts and more.
+To remortgage onto a better rate, a remortgage to release equity (typically to fund any potential home improvements), for a debt consolidation mortgage and more.

 All of these can be achieved within the 3 month period prior to your deal ending, so why would you remortgage early?

 Though you can remortgage to move onto a better rate when your fixed deal is about to end, there may be times when you wish to take action much earlier.

 For example, if you were on a particular deal that meant you were paying a higher rate of interest than you could have access to, you might want to switch early.

 This will most likely come with Early Repayment Charges, but it could be that the savings you’d make on switching, would outweigh those charges.

 The way the market tends to go, this is more likely to be the case.